‘Sesame Street’ Elmo Begs Adele To Meet Him In Australia

 A post shared by Adele (@adele) on

 And when Adele met Elmo, sparks flew, said Entertainment Tonight.
-Adele even posed with Elmo for a photo and posted it on Instagram.
+Adele even posed with Elmo for a photo, and posted it on Instagram.
 Even better, Adele showed up make-up free, and still looked gorgeous.
 The new couple even made plans to meet the next time Adele finds herself in New York, and it sounds like the two might meet up at Elmo’s home, Sesame Street.

 “Elmo, I love you.
 Thanks for coming, See you in New York X.”